 Problematic Dairy Interactions with Wound Sites

 Problematic interactions between dairy products and wound sites can significantly impact the healing process, potentially leading to complications such as infection, irritation, and the risk of developing a dry socket.
 Dairy products contain casein, a protein that can promote the growth of bacteria at the wound site, increasing the risk of infection.
-Additionally, consuming dairy after tooth extraction can contribute to wound irritation and delay healing.
+Additionally, consuming dairy after tooth removal can contribute to wound irritation and delay healing.

 Moreover, dairy consumption poses a risk of clot dislodgement, which is crucial for proper healing post-extraction.
 Dislodged clots can expose the underlying nerves and bones, potentially leading to a dry socket, a painful condition in which the bone is exposed in the socket.
 This complication causes discomfort and increases the chances of infection due to the open wound.